lameeq/sem/use-cases/use-case-2.md

 ### Success End Condition

-HR advisor can decide whether to give them a promotion or not.
+A report is available for HR to provide to finance.

 ### Failed End Condition

-HR advisor fails to see the employee's details.
+No report is produced.

 ### Primary Actor